BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 !move("GILDEDHELIX")

-The field effect is unalterable by moves, a broken seed effect that gives Aegislash one and Mimikyu TWO free turns turn to reach +4/+6 attack, all fire moves given an added Dragon typing hence can't touch Togekiss, Mimikyu or Azumarill and are now neutral against Aegislash, it's very stacked against you.
+The field effect is unalterable by moves, a broken seed effect that gives Aegislash one and Mimikyu TWO free turns turn to reach +4/+6 attack, all fire moves given an added Dragon typing hence can't touch Togekiss, Mimikyu or Azumarill and are now neutral against Aegislash: it's very stacked against you!
+Plus, her Zoroark has a crest that allows it to use Aegislash's Stance Change ability... so be careful of that.

 The good news is that you are given a couple options to make this fight work in your favor.
-For one, Steel moves also get a 1.5x boost and hit dragons super effectively, so they hit half of her team hard.
-Bullet Punch is a savior here.
-Snorlax with its berry will probably live one hit but doesn't particularly have synergy with the field, so if you can lower its attack or burn it, that may be your opportunity to set up.
+For one, Steel moves also get a 1.5x boost and hit dragons super effectively, so they hit half of her team hard; Bullet Punch is a savior here.
 Normal types are immune to Aegislash and Mimikyu's Ghost Attacks, so since they are not the fastest in the world a speedy normal type capable of knocking them out in one attack (after Disguise) might be the way to go.
-I might have cried when I saw that this field made its way into this game, but if I can overcome it you can too!
+The Magical Seed "buys you time" to set up a sweeper, so I recommend using a couple of those if you're really stuck here.

 To win, you'll receive the *Fate Badge*!